FrontierPsychiatrist/node-spotify/README.md

 ---------
 Compiling was tested on Raspbian, Debian and OSX.
 Due to the usage of pthreads I'm not sure if node-spotify will compile on Windows.

-To compile from source you need an appkey from spotify.
-You can obtain one here: https://developer.spotify.com/technologies/libspotify/#application-keys.
-Download the C implementation of the appkey and paste it into the variables in src/example_appkey.c.
-Rename it to src/appkey.c

 If you use OSX and have installed libspotify as a framework you need to edit the binding.gyp file.
 Remove "-lspotify" and write instead as one link option:
 ```"-framework OpenAL -framework libspotify"```.
 This is due to a bug in node-gyp that will eliminate a duplicate "-framework" entry from the link settings.
 If you